 On January 4th, National Missouri Day recognizes the 24th state to join the union.

 Statehood came to the state as part of the Missouri Compromise, allowing Maine to enter the union as a free state and Missouri to enter with no restrictions on slavery.
 During the Civil War, Missouri was divided between the North and South.
 Because of this, half the state was serving the Confederacy and the other half was serving the Union.

 The state boasts many cultural attractions from riverboat cruises to music festivals to tours of the largest brewing company in the nation.
 With a rich history and interesting people, Missouri became a stopping point for many migrating west.
 Some people stayed, while others moved on.
 Unfortunately, some returned east.
 A few names you might recognize are Daniel Boone, Laura Ingles Wilder, Kit Carson, William Clark, Walt Disney, Scott Joplin, and Joseph Pulitzer.
 For a short time, all of these famous people made Missouri their home.

 HOW TO OBSERVE #NationalMissouriDay

-Whether you’re passing through or planning to stay a while, join National Day Calendar as we recognize Missouri’s history and pioneering spirit.
+Whether you’re passing through or planning to stay awhile, join National Day Calendar as we recognize National Missouri Day, the state’s history, and pioneering spirit.
 Uncover hidden treasures and explore all Missouri’s hills and valleys!
 Use #NationalMissouriDay to share on social media.

 Gov. Daniel Dunklin’s Grave State Historic Site – Herculaneum